Evolved-Commerce-logo

 Here’s how to breakdown your organic keyword strategy:

-Everyone wants to rank for the main, traffic driving terms, in their space.
+Everyone wants to rank for the main, traffic-driving terms, in their space.
 But the reality is, those are highly competitive and take time.
 Focus on the long tail, low traffic, high converting terms in the beginning.
 Build your campaign to get traffic first through ranking in a top 3-5 position for low competition terms.
 This will get you revenue faster, which gives you time to rank for the more difficult terms later.

-STEP 2: SKU Sessions
+Step 2: SKU Sessions

 There are two main components within the Amazon A10 algorithm that lead to organic rankings: Traffic and Conversions.
-Amazon is all about putting the most relevant and quality product in front of its customers and If you are driving relevant traffic and that traffic is buying your product at a high enough rate, Amazon is going to want to put you in front of more traffic by increasing your organic rankings.
+Amazon is all about putting the most relevant and quality product in front of its customers, and If you are driving relevant traffic and that traffic is buying your product at a high enough rate, Amazon is going to want to put you in front of more traffic by increasing your organic rankings.

 Step 2 is probably the easiest step out of all the steps.
 All you do is have to track it.
-Track your sku sessions on a month over month basis.
+Track your SKU sessions on a month-over-month basis.
 If they are going up, great!
-If they are going down, then we have a red flag and we can start to figure out why.
+If they are going down, then we have a red flag, and we can start to figure out why.

 Say sessions are down.
 What’s the response?
 Here’s a checklist: